6 min read

 Historical Reconciliation: The decision to retain all three capitals post-apartheid was a move towards historical reconciliation.
 It acknowledged the significance of each city in the country's diverse history.

-National Unity: The spread of capitals is a symbol of national unity, reflecting an attempt to harmonize various regional and cultural identities under one nation.
+National Unity: The spread of capitals is a symbol of national unity, reflecting an attempt to harmonise various regional and cultural identities under one nation.

 Efficiency in Governance: Each capital focuses on its specific administrative role, potentially leading to more efficient governance.
-The division allows for specialization and a clearer division of administrative duties.
+The division allows for specialisation and a clearer division of administrative duties.

 South Africa's trio of capitals isn't just a quirky footnote in geography textbooks; it's a reflection of the country's multifaceted identity and history.
 While it presents unique challenges, the benefits of this arrangement in terms of representation, economic development, and national unity are significant.
 So, next time someone asks about South Africa's capital, you've got a mini-lecture ready!